hung-phan/generator-angular-with-require/README.md

 Other dependencies

-1. [Phantom.js] (http://phantomjs.org/) - You can change this in the config/karma.config.js
+1. [Phantom.js] (http://phantomjs.org/) - You can change this in the config/karma.config.js by changing browsers tag

 2. [Bower] (http://bower.io/)